Vampria: The Toothless Vampire

 Vampria: The Toothless Vampire is a 2020 animated children's film animation, directed by Ali Soltanian Fard Jahromi and starring Zahra Yasmin Soltanian, Zakiyah Soltanian Fard Jahromi, and Ali Soltanian Fard Jahromi.
-It tells the story of a teenage Vampire called Vampria who is bullied for missing her vampire teeth and her realization of the meaning of bullying.
-The story is centered around the idea of bullying and Vampria's mission to create peace between vampires and humans through information about vampire origins and finding an alternative to drinking blood.
+It tells the story of a teenage Vampire called Vampria who is bullied for missing her vampire teeth and her realisation of the meaning of bullying.
+The story is centred around the idea of bullying and Vampria's mission to create peace between vampires and humans through information about vampire origins and finding an alternative to drinking blood.
 The film also features Fatimah Soltanian Fard Jahromi, Mustafa Soltanian Fard Jahromi.
-The film won several awards and the 12 year old director and 10 year old story writer were interviewed by Radio New Zealand Radio New Zealand.
+The film won several awards and the 12 year old director and 10 year old story writer were interviewed by Radio New Zealand.